JohnnyHuang101/rust_lab2/README.txt

 * Refactoring Recite was challenging because now each Player object holds all of their lines, so we had to find a way to deliver their lines in order.
 Our solution was iterating through each Player object's PlayLines vector, get the line number, and create a vector<(usize, usize)> holding the line number and the Player instance's index in the vec<player>.
 We then sort that vec<(usize, usize)> by the line_num to figure out when each player should speak.
 We then iterate through the vec<(usize, usize)>, using the returned Player index to call the next_line and speak methods, while also check if the line_num is larger than what the next_line function returns.
 If it is, we break to prevent the current Player from speaking all of thier lines.
 * We had to change the pathing to alot of the declarations in main.rs and add new declarations to play.rs and player.rs because we removed alot of constants and types from script_gen.rs and declarations.rs.

-#Return Wrapper:
+# Return Wrapper:
-* i implemented the wrapper by using a struct and defining 2 functions called report and new.
+* we implemented the wrapper by using a struct and defining 2 functions called report and new.
 Report has to be implemented for a termination trait because it is in charge of ending ht eprogram and new i had to add because i need it to construct new returnwrappers. at first id dint have it and it gave me lots of compilation errors os io had to add it.

+extended your solution to manage multiple consecutive scene fragments, including any design challenges you encountered and how you addressed those.

 # Scene Fragments
-#TODO AMNAN CAN YOU DO THIS :D
+* To manage multiple consecutive scene fragments, the key change we had to make with in the associated functions add_config and process_config for the Play struct in Play.rs.
+Specifically, we had to provide implementation of add_config and process_config for the Play struct that correctly reads the Script Config file and correctly create a scenefragment for each config file listed.
+Then, we had to refactor the read_config, process_config, and prpeare methods in for the SceneFragment struct in scene_fragments.rs so they still correctly works with individual config files.
+Although the associated function names (prepare/read_config/process_config) are the same between the Play and SceneFragments struct, their functionality is completely different (one is at the Script Config level and the other is at the individal config file level), so separate implementations had to be provided.
+* When it comes to reciting all lines in the correct order, our implementation for SceneFragment's recite from Structs section also works here.
+For the implementation of recite in the Struct section, we create a vector to track the speaker's line number and their index within the vector of Players and, sort it by line number, and iterate through the sorted Player index and call next_line and speak.
+Since SceneFragment's field structure remained the same as that in the Struct section, our apporach worked with minimal changes.
+* Another challenge was implementing the correct functions and return types for the PartialOrd, PartialEq, and Ord traits of Player struct.
+Rust's documentation was helpful in helping us understand the function name and signature that we needed to implement as well as what the return type looks like.

+# Testing
+* we tested the provided partial_hamelt-act_ii_script.txt, and verfied it correctly Whinges when the first line doesn't start at 0
+* **test_1_script.txt** is our test script. it contains 3 config txt files (test_1_hrbo_1a.txt, test_1_AJbro_1a.txt, test_1_narrator_1a.txt) split into 2 scenes with 4 speak files (hrbo_repeat.txt, jbro_repeat.txt, narrator_repeat.txt, abro_repeat.txt).
+    * each of the 4 speak files will have a couple of bad formatting instances.
+This includes:
+        * repeated line numbers where the line content is different.
+This repeated line number also carries across files (ex 2 abro_repeat and jbro_repeat.txt shares line 7, and hbro_repeat.txt and narrator_repeat.txt shares line 0)
+            * our program handles by delivering them in sequence.
+It whinges if whinge mode is on, for every dupelicated line
+        * out of order line numbers
+            * during testing we discovered our program didn't correctly deliver these out of order line numbers for a speak file in order because we dind't sort the PlayLines field in Player struct in the prepare method.
+We added that back in and the issue was resolved
+        * lines with number only
+            * when parsing lines with only line number and no text content, our program correctly ignores that line and does not print it out
+        * lines with no numbers
+            * when parsing lines missing a line number, our program correcty ignores that line and if Whinge is on, it gives a warning about missing line number
+* **test_2_script.txt** is another testing script with two scenes.
+The first scene doesn't have a config file under it, and the second scene has an empty config file 'test_2_empty_config.txt'.
+    * upon encountering the empty config file, our program will throw an error 'Error: no lines from config file './data/test_2_empty_config.txt' were read, exiting read_config with error code 2' and main function will return the GENERATION_FAILURE code.